-Description The contents of the specified Data Memory are rotated right by 1 bit with bit 0 rotated into bit 7.
+The contents of the specified Data Memory are rotated right by 1 bit with bit 0 rotated into bit 7.
+Description rotated into bit 7.
+The rotated result is stored in the Accumulator and the contents of the

 RRA [m] Rotate Data Memory right with result in ACC